litestar-org/litestar/docs/lib/usage/starlite-app/static-files.rst

 retrieve the path ``/files/file.txt``, then the directory for the base path ``/files`` will be searched for the file ``file.txt``.
 If found, Starlite will serve the file or a 404 response otherwise.

-On the other hand, if ``html_mode`` is enabled & no specific file is requested then the application will fallback to serving the ``index.html`` file instead.
+On the other hand, if ``html_mode`` is enabled and no specific file is requested then the application will fallback to serving the ``index.html`` file instead.
 And if no such ``index.html`` file is found either, then the application will look for a ``404.html`` instead.
 If in either case there is no HTML file to serve then a 404 :class:`NotFoundException <starlite.exceptions.http_exceptions.NotFoundException>` will be raised.

-Its also possible to provide a ``name`` parameter to the ``StaticFilesConfig`` class for identifying & generating links to files in folders belong to a particular config.
-Do note though, the value passed to the ``name`` keyword argument should be a unique string across all static configs & route handlers.
+Its also possible to provide a ``name`` parameter to the ``StaticFilesConfig`` class for identifying and generating links to files in folders belong to a particular config.
+Do note though, the value passed to the ``name`` keyword argument should be a unique string across all static configs and route handlers.

 Here's a short example code snippet showcasing the same: